CIS-Spring-2024/cis2336-assignment4-mahadk56/README.md

 ## Project Setup

 1. **Clone Repository:** Clone the repository to your local machine.
+Please ensure to download the entire directory as the paths are hardcoded.

 2. **Install Dependencies:** Open the terminal in VS Code and run the following command to install project dependencies: npm install